EriseHe/notebook/content/notes/计算/Reinforcement Learning/Lecture 2 Making Sequences of Good Decisions & Markov Reward Processes.md

-We want to an algorithms (for computing decision policies) to monotonically improve the decision policy for more iteration
+Goal: construct an algorithms for computing decision policies, where more iteration $\to$ monotonically improve the decision policy.
 ## 1. Markov Reward Processes (MRPs)

 ### 1. 1.
 Return